Techtonica/curriculum/project-example/week-9/eventonica/eventonica-postgres.md

    - Use `psql` or `PGAdmin` to test your SQL commands.
    - Add them to your JS using the package `pg` - you can find example queries [here](https://node-postgres.com).

    A GET request will be your first endpoint.
-You can put raw SQL that will touch the API database inside the db.any().
+You can put raw SQL that will touch the API database inside the db.query().
 All users will be get by using `SELECT` clause.

    ```js
    // server/index.js;